Ghosts of Wellington

 NORR Limited was awarded the contract for the $425-million rehabilitation in 2008, with six years of construction beginning in 2010.
-During this time, an extensive renovation of the entire building resulted in the complete reworking of the space, both structurally and programmatically, in an attempt to unify the two eras of the site into one cohesive, code-abiding structure.
+During this time (and with Montréal-based EVOQ Architecture joining the project as heritage conservation architects, responsible for the design and quality assurance of heritage components both on the building’s exterior as well as inside the structure), an extensive renovation of the entire building resulted in the complete reworking of the space, both structurally and programmatically, in an attempt to unify the two eras of the site into one cohesive, code-abiding structure.
 As such, the building was stripped down to its interior infrastructure in order to perform seismic upgrades, in addition to having all windows replaced and new mechanical and electrical systems installed.

 Equally challenging was the need to fit 70, exterior-facing MP offices, 10 multi-purpose rooms (MPRs), a cafeteria, public spaces, and a satellite location for the Library of Parliament, all within the fixed envelope of the existing site.
 Yet while the project called for multiple technical, practical, and high-level security features, the nuances of the design response added layers of meaning and dignity to a building that will act as a place of national significance for the foreseeable future.